serverless/serverless/docs/providers/aws/guide/plugins.md

 ### Nesting Commands

-You can also nest commands, e.g. if you want to provide a command `serverless deploy single`.
+You can also nest commands, e.g. if you want to provide a command `serverless deploy function`.
 Those nested commands have their own lifecycle events and do not inherit them from their parents.

 ```javascript
 'use strict';